Ravindra-Raut/course_oor/README.md

 ## Course Format

-The course will be taught online as a live stream via the live streaming platform Twitch.
+The course will be taught online as a live stream via the streaming platform Twitch.
 Once the stream goes live (around 8:45 on each course day), simply go to [this link](https://www.twitch.tv/wviechtb) to start watching.

 For the most part, the format of the course will be quite simple: I will provide you with R code that we will then go through step-by-step.
 Along the way, I'll explain how things work and answer questions as necessary.
 The code will be posted on the [course website](http://www.wvbauer.com/doku.php/course_oor#r_code) (and on [GitHub](https://github.com/wviechtb/course_oor/tree/master/code) and [GitLab](https://gitlab.com/wviechtb/course_oor/-/tree/master/code)).
 I provide the code at several locations to create some redundancy in case one of the links becomes inaccessible.